 The doctoral programme can lead to a doctoral or licentiate degree.
+The licentiate degree can be seen as a step towards the doctor's degree and be included in it.
 The doctoral degree requires four years of study, the equivalent of 240 ECTS credits, and the licentiate degree two years or 120 ECTS credits.

 The studies include course work as well as independent thesis work.
-To earn a doctoral degree, the candidate must complete 90 ECTS credits of course work and a dissertation of 150 ECTS credits.
-To earn a licentiate degree, the candidate is required to complete 60 ECTS credits of course work and a dissertation of 60 ECTS credits...
+To earn a doctoral degree, the candidate must complete 90 ECTS credits of course work.
+To earn a licentiate degree, the candidate is required to complete 60 ECTS credits of course work.